 Based on our family’s experience, I offer up a few tips for a successful transition to college:

 - Discuss asthma control and potential environmental allergens with your allergist when you explore accommodation requirements.

 - Research the local air quality (both pollution and outdoor allergens) to find a better understanding of what triggers may await.

 - Realistically evaluate housing options and if the need to live off campus or in newer quarters is needed.

 - Schedule an appointment with a local allergist to establish the student as a patient.
 Then discuss local asthma triggers and environmental allergens.

 - Speak to room or suite-mates regarding cleaning products to be used in shared living spaces prior to move-in day.

 - A student can confidentially explain the need for clean air when classmates attempt to smoke in areas with a shared ventilation system.

-- Avoid panic when sick, create a quick reference Health Care Cheat Sheet highlighting hours and contact numbers of the Student Health Clinic, after hours Urgent Care and the preferred local hospital, including any college specific protocol.
+- Avoid panic when sick; instead create a quick reference Health Care Cheatsheet.
+On it, highlight hours and contact numbers of the Student Health Clinic, after hours urgent care and the preferred local hospital.
+Include any college specific protocol.

-Caroline Moassessi is Allergic Living’s products editor and a blogger known as @Gratefulfoodie.
+Caroline Moassessi is a regular Allergic Living contributor and a blogger known as @Gratefulfoodie.
 Visit her site here.